 : Lotte World – Seoul Sky – COEX – Bongeunsa Temple

 Gangnam refers to the streets near the Gangnam station in a narrow sense but sometimes it means a bigger area including Jamsil, Samseong, Chungdam, and Sinsa-dong.
-Lotte World is a huge amusement complex with theme parks, aquarium, shopping malls, restaurants, theaters, and the Seoul Sky.
-The Seoul view from the glass observatory at 555 meters high will show you gorgeous scenery of Seoul.
-COEX is Seoul’s greatest exhibition venue and a tourist attraction by a lot of malls, Byeolmadang Library, and SM Town at COEX Artium.
-If you want to feel an oriental atmosphere in the heart of the metro city, Bongeunsa temple is a great choice.
-Check out the best 5 Attractions in Gangnam.
+Firstly Lotte World is a huge amusement park complex with theme parks, an aquarium, shopping malls, restaurants, theaters, and the Seoul Sky viewing center.
+Secondly, the view from the glass observatory at 555 meters up will show you gorgeous scenery.
+Thirdly COEX is Seoul’s greatest exhibition venue and a tourist attraction with a lot of malls, the Byeolmadang Library, and SM Town at COEX Artium.
+Finally, if you want to feel an oriental atmosphere in the heart of the metro city, Bongeunsa temple is a great choice.
+In conclusion, check out the best Attractions in Gangnam.

 : The War Memorial of Korea – Itaewon – Hangang Park

-The War Memorial of Korea is a history museum with a theme of war.
-And Itaewon is a gathering place for foreigners, foreign commodities, foreign cultures, and restaurants.
-Feel the multi-cultural vibes and foods.
-There are a dozen riverside parks in Hangang.
-People enjoy their leisure time walking and having meals at the riverside park with their family and friends.
-It is used for many festivals and there are many sporting facilities.
-Find festivals or events in Hangang or just hang out on the grass of the riverside having ChiMac.
+The War Memorial of Korea is a museum that chronicles Korea’s modern history including the Korean war.
+Nearby there are many things to do in Itaewon which is a gathering place for foreigners, international products, and restaurants.
+Also, there are a dozen riverside parks in Hangang.
+Further people enjoy their time walking and having meals at the riverside park with their family and friends.
+In addition, there are many festivals and state f the art sporting facilities.
+For example, click here to find festivals or events in Hangang or just hang out on the grass of the riverside having ChiMac (chicken and local beer!).

 Other Things To Do in Seoul

-- Hanul Park, Seoul Forest, and Bukhansan National Park: For the people who love nature
+- Hanul Park, Seoul Forest, and Bukhansan National Park: For those who love nature

 - Seoul Hangang (Han River) Cruise